lukaprijatelj/UNIVERSITY-Diploma-Assignment/README.md

 npm run build				           (Compiling task will be read from scripts property of the package.json file)

 ### How to open ADMIN webpage
-Open Web browser and type address:   http://localhost:30003/admin Now load desired 3D scene file like &#42;.obj.
+Open Web browser and type address:   http://localhost:30003/admin <br />
+Now load desired 3D scene file like &#42;.obj. <br />
-Set up options for scene and press START button.
+Set up options for scene. <br />
+Press START button to send signal to client to start rendering.

 ### How to open CLIENT webpage
-Open Web browser and type address:    http://localhost:30003/client You should see that browser will automatically started rendering part of the 3D scene.
+Open Web browser and type address:    http://localhost:30003/client <br />
+You should see that browser will automatically started rendering part of the 3D scene. <br />
 Open as many clients/tabs as you like.

 ### Used ports
 HTTP protocol uses port 30003.
 SocketIO library uses port 30004.

 ### How to connect Chrome browser with Android mobile phone
-- Use command prompt to run ADB, in cmd go to the install directory of the ADB tools and type: adb.exe				(starts program) adb start-server 			(or "adb kill-server")
+- Use command prompt to run ADB, in cmd go to the install directory of the ADB tools and type: <br />
+  adb.exe				(starts program) <br />
+  adb start-server 			(or "adb kill-server") <br />
 - Connect phone and browse to about:inspect in Chrome on desktop, ensuring a Chrome browser is open on your device